Asiago War Memorial

 The Asiago War Memorial is a World War I memorial located in the town of Asiago in the Province of Vicenza in the Veneto region of northeast Italy.
 Surrounded by mountains that were the site of several World War I battles, the monument houses the remains of over 50,000 Italian and Austro-Hungarian soldiers and is a popular destination for travelers to the region.
-In Italian the memorial is typically called Sacrario Militare di Asiago or Sacrario Militare del Leiten.
+In Italian the memorial is called Sacrario Militare di Asiago or Sacrario Militare del Leiten.
 Leiten is the name of the hill on which the memorial sits.